Principal Bundles and Gauge Theories

 Note that the vanishing of the term involving the Lie bracket is characteristic for electromagnetism, which is the only gauge theory of particle physics involving an Abelian group.
 Because of this, we easily see that the Bianchi identity for $\Omega^\omega$ implies the first Maxwell equation

-where the first equality holds because of the Bianchi identity and the second because of commutativity of $U(1)$.\\ \\ So we see that electromagnetism gives rise to a principal $U(1)$-bundle over spacetime\footnote{Although we should note that the principal bundle we ended up with depended on a lot of choices, for example that of the cover $(U_\alpha)$ of $M$.} with a an equivariant connection.
-That is, if we assume that $H^2_{dR}(M)=\{0\}$.
-This assumption seems reasonable, as many important solutions of the Einstein equation meet this requirement.
-Of course, the case of zero-gravitational field of Minkowski spacetime $\R^{1,3}$ satisfies it.
-More generally, if we assume that $F$ has support in some open $U\subset M$, it is enough to demand that $H^2_{dR}(U)=0$.
-Using de Rham's theorem, it is easily verified that this condition also holds for any spacetime on which a global time coordinate can be defined. \cite{frageo} Spacetimes that have a global time coordinate include important ones like the Robertson-Walker model of cosmology, the exterior (the part outside the Schwarzschild radius) Schwarzschild spacetime and more generally the exterior Kerr spacetime\footnote{These spacetimes model respectively, spherically symmetric and axisymmetric spacetimes and can therefore be used to describe, respectively, the exterior gravitational field of non-rotating and rotating planets/stars/black holes.}. \cite{walgen} Of course, whatever our spacetime is, we can construct the principal bundle locally.
+where the first equality holds because of the Bianchi identity and the second because of commutativity of $U(1)$.\\ \\ So we see that electromagnetism gives rise to a principal $U(1)$-bundle over spacetime\footnote{Although we should note that the principal bundle we ended up with depended on a lot of choices, for example that of the cover $(U_\alpha)$ of $M$.} with an equivariant connection.
+The assumption $H^2_{dR}(M)=\{0\}$ is sufficient for the elementary construction above, and in any case the construction is local on spacetime.
+Globally, non-trivial $H^2_{dR}(M)$ is precisely the kind of topological obstruction that can force one to work with a non-trivial $U(1)$-bundle and local potentials rather than a single global potential.
+Of course, whatever our spacetime is, we can construct the principal bundle locally.